jegali/CPyU/README.md

 The project is completely written in python.

 ## Credits
 Some 6502 Code came from the ApplePy repository https://github.com/jtauber/applepy of James Tauber http://jtauber.com.
-The creation of the methods for the individual CPU commands is a diligence task for someone who has slain father and mother - therefore I have helped myself here with jtauber and directly removed two more bugs.
+The creation of the methods for the individual CPU commands is a diligence task for someone who has slain father and mother - therefore I have helped myself here with jtauber's code and directly removed two more bugs from it.

 ## Why Python
 I decided to go with python because I wanted a platform independent language for this project.
 Execution speed of the interpreter should be fast enough to emulate the CPU step by step, and hopefully it is fast enough to emulate a complete computer like the Apple ][.